ROTARC/ADAPT/README.md

 - Write a README.md (replacing this file) with a short explanation of the repository: what is the goal, and how can people use it?
 For simple projects, this could suffice as documentation.
-For more complex projects, it should refer to the documentation.
+For more complex projects, it should refer to more extensive documentation.
 - All interim and processed data should be derived from source data and annotations.
 This derivation should be reproducible, such that interim and processed files can be removed without losing information.
 - Files in `output/` should be human-readable.
-Tables used for further analysis, e.g., a pandas data frame, should be stored as interim data.
+Data used for further analysis, e.g., a `pandas` data frame, should be stored as interim data.
 - Use git for source version control of your code.
 Regularly make atomic commits.
 Update the version in `src/__version__.py` and create a git tag at the corresponding commit whenever the code has reached a next milestone or